 The VGA port is used for connecting a VGA monitor.
-Connect the monitor's 15-pin D-shell cable connector to the VGA port (Blue) at location CN1.
+Connect the monitor's 15-pin D-shell cable connector to the VGA port.
 After you plug the monitor's cable connector into the VGA port, gently tighten the cable screws to hold the connector in place.